Judge weighs whether Venezuela can pay Maduro's legal costs in US drug trafficking case

 Case centers on drug trafficking charges

-During a Cabinet meeting Thursday, President Donald Trump accused Maduro of being a “major purveyor of drugs coming into our country.”
+During a Cabinet meeting Thursday in Washington, President Donald Trump accused Maduro of being a “major purveyor of drugs coming into our country.”

-Trump said Maduro would be given “a fair trial.
-But I would imagine there are other trials coming.”
-He didn’t provide details, but suggested the current charges Maduro is facing might be “a fraction of the kind of things that he’s done.”

 Post-Maduro, everyday life for most Venezuelans remains the same.